Gwoza: History

-On June 2, 2014, in an event that has been called the Gwoza massacre, "No fewer than 300 villagers were reportedly killed in three communities around Gwoza local government area of Borno State" by gunmen suspected to be members of Boko Haram.
+On 2 June 2014, in an event that has been called the Gwoza massacre, "No fewer than 300 villagers were reportedly killed in three communities around Gwoza local government area of Borno State" by gunmen suspected to be members of Boko Haram.
 "The militants arrived in Toyota Hilux pickup trucks - a common vehicle for the military - and told civilians they were soldiers there to protect the local population ...
 The gunmen reportedly gathered people in the center of the villages and fired on them.
 As people attempted to flee, militants on motorcycles waited outside the villages and attacked them."

 On 8 June 2014, the spokesperson for a group of religious and political leaders in Gwoza LGA, Dr Asabe Vilita, (also Borno Commissioner for Commerce and Investment), said:“[W]e wish to state categorically clear that there is no outbreak of religious war in our communities in Gwoza as being speculated, especially in the social media.
 What our people are facing is full-scale insurgents’ attack and terrorism.
 Although sometimes people have disagreements due to the confusion caused by the attacks in different areas, our people have since identified the insurgents as common enemy and have decided to unite in fighting them.”
 She said 1,290 people had been displaced, and that "most people had to escape to Maiduguri", where three camps have been set up.
 According to Vilita, "four of the six communities in Gwoza East are currently under siege by the insurgents": Ngoshe, Agapalwa, Ashigashiya and Cikide.

 On 22 June 2014,The insurgents were said to have taken over most outskirts of Gwoza including the towns of Pulka and Kirawa, forcing residents to flee into neighboring Cameroon villages of Mura and Marwa, some 75km away from Nigeria borders.

 On 24 August 2014, Boko Haram claimed that it had formed an Islamic caliphate in Gwoza town.
 In December 2014, one hundred eighty five people in the Gumburi village area were kidnapped by Boko Haram.
 It was also reported that "people too elderly to flee Gwoza Local Government Area were being rounded up and taken to two schools where the militants opened fire on them."
 Over 50 elderly people were killed.
 A "gory video" was released of insurgents shooting over a hundred civilians in a school dormitory in the town of Bama.

 In March 2015, the Nigerian army was reported to have retaken Gwoza town from Boko Haram forces.

+On 29 June 2024, at least 32 people were killed in attacks believed to have been carried out by female suicide bombers in Gwoza.